ndickiso/dwp/Lab3&4/README.md

 ## DWP Deployment Plan ##

 This plan will cover deployment from a local enviornment, to a staging enviornment, to a production enviornment.

-*This Plan assumes that you already have oh-my-zsh plugin for for your local development enviorment.*

-    $ git clone git://github.com/robbyrussell/oh-my-zsh.git ~/.oh-my-zsh